 Virginia College Application Week

 Degree completion starts with an application.
-For the past five years, the State Council of Higher Education for Virginia has partnered with the Virginia Secretary’s Office on Education, the Council of Independent Colleges in Virginia and national education non-profit ECMC to coordinate Virginia College Application Week (VCAW).
+For the past six years, the State Council of Higher Education for Virginia has partnered with the Virginia Secretary’s Office on Education, the Council of Independent Colleges in Virginia and national education non-profit ECMC to coordinate Virginia College Application Week (VCAW).
 Today, we continue to carry on this annual event, as we work toward increasing the number of students accessing and succeeding in higher education throughout the commonwealth.
-This academic year’s events will be held during the week of November 18–22, 2019.
+This academic year’s events will be held during the week of November 16-20, 2020.
 The purpose of Virginia College Application Week is to provide a structured opportunity and support for underresourced Virginia high schools to assist seniors in applying to at least one postsecondary institution.

 Host Sites Receive the Following: